Dennis Ross: Controversies

 In their 2006 paper The Israel Lobby and U.S. Foreign Policy, John Mearsheimer, political science professor at the University of Chicago, and Stephen Walt, academic dean of the Harvard Kennedy School at Harvard University, named Ross as a member of the "Israeli lobby" in the United States.
 Ross in turn criticized the academics behind the paper.
 In 2008, Time reported that a former colleague of Ross, former ambassador Daniel Kurtzer, published a think-tank monograph containing anonymous complaints from Arab and American negotiators saying Ross was seen as biased towards Israel and not "an honest broker".

-Ross's memoir of his experiences, The Missing Peace: The Inside Story of the Fight for Middle East Peace tells his side of the story and outlines the key lessons to be drawn.
-His 2007 book, Statecraft: And How to Restore America's Standing in the World, criticizes the administration of President George W. Bush for its failure to use the tools of statecraft to advance U.S. national interests.
+Ross's memoir of his experiences, The Missing Peace: The Inside Story of the Fight for Middle East Peace, tells his side of the story and outlines key lessons to be drawn.
+His 2007 book, Statecraft: And How to Restore America's Standing in the World, criticizes the administration of U.S. President George W. Bush for its failure to use the tools of statecraft to advance U.S. national interests.
 He advocates instead for a neoliberal foreign policy which relies on a much broader and more effective use of statecraft.
-While having worked under both Republican and Democratic administrations, Ross himself is a Democrat.
+While he has worked under both Republican and Democratic administrations, Ross himself is a Democrat.

 Ross states in The Missing Peace that he and other American negotiators pushed Israeli Prime Minister Ehud Barak to accept Palestinian sovereignty over Arab neighborhoods of East Jerusalem during the Middle East Peace Summit at Camp David.
 Ross wrote part of Barack Obama's speech to the American Israel Public Affairs Committee during the 2008 Presidential campaign, and the speech stated that "Jerusalem is Israel's capital" and that it should not be divided again.
 The Jerusalem Post reported in November 2008 that, according to Ross, these were "facts."
 However, Ross stated that the "third point," which is the position of the United States since the Camp David Accords, is that the final status of the city will be resolved by negotiations.

-In February 2018, he penned an opinion piece in The Washington Post strongly supportive of the Saudi crown prince Muhammad bin Salman, calling him "a Saudi revolutionary" and stating that he saw "him as more like Mustafa Kemal Atatürk—a leader who revolutionized Turkey by taking away the power of the religious base and secularizing the country."
+In February 2018, he penned an opinion piece in The Washington Post strongly supportive of the Saudi crown prince Muhammad bin Salman, calling him "a Saudi revolutionary" and opining that he saw "him as more like Mustafa Kemal Atatürk—a leader who revolutionized Turkey by taking away the power of the religious base and secularizing the country."

+Aaron David Miller and Ambassador Daniel Kurtzer, two of the most senior officials (and Ross' long time collaborators during the peace process) would later attribute the failures of the peace process to Ross.